-Also, in accordance with the instructions in Section 766.5(b) of the Regulations, a copy of your answer should also be served on the Bureau of Industry and Security at:
+Also, in accordance with the instructions in Section 766.5(b) of the Regulations, a copy of your answer should also be served on the Bureau of Industry and Security at the following address:

 Office of the Chief Counsel for Industry and Security

+U.S. Department of Commerce

 Room H-3839

-Bureau of Industry and Security

-U.S. Department of Commerce

-14th Street & Constitution Avenue, N.W.
+14th Street & Constitution Avenue, NW

 Washington, D.C.
 20230